nullivex/core-boot/README.md

 __boot();
 ```

-Optionally you can predefine root paths and a group
+Optionally you can predefine root path and a group root
 ```php
 define('ROOT',__DIR__);
 define('ROOT_GROUP',__DIR__.'/admin');